openwisp/openwisp-monitoring/README.rst

 the measured **TCP bandwidth** has been less than **10 Mbit/s** for more than **2 days**.

-1. By default, `Iperf checks <#iperf-1>`_ come with default alert settings, but it is easy to add custom alert settings through the device page as shown below:
+1. By default, `Iperf checks <#iperf-1>`_ come with default alert settings, but it is easy to customize alert settings through the device page as shown below:

 .. figure:: https://github.com/openwisp/openwisp-monitoring/raw/docs/docs/1.1/device-inline-alertsettings.png
   :align: center